AndrewKassab/mergify/README.md

 - You must create your own app at [Spotify for Developers](https://developer.spotify.com/), follow their instructions provided.
 - After creating your app, you must export the following variables into your environment (either in bashrc, your PATH, or some other location for your variables):
-1. SPOTIFY_USERNAME : Your spotify username
+1. SPOTIFY_USERNAME : Your spotify username (if Facebook-connected, then your username is just the id number after your share link)
 2. SPOTIFY_CLIENT_SECRET : Client secret provided for your created spotify app.
 3. SPOTIFY_CLIENT_ID : Client ID provided for your created spotify app
 4. SPOTIFY_REDIRECT_URI : Redirect URI used for your created app, can be something like http://localhost:3000/callback/